 Actions Performance Measures 3.5 Promote and provide a professional and quality Workplace Immunisation Program on a fee for service basis.
 Continual development and promotion of online workplace immunisation appointment booking system.
+Account management: including launch of program bookings, account liaison, pre visit consultation and post visit follow up.
 Target services to organisations whose staff are at high risk of acquiring vaccine preventable diseases.
-Increase of new clients and regular annual clients.
-Income generated.
+Generate new business and management of existing clients.
+Income generated and EHA brand awareness.
 Review program annually.
 3.6 The CEO/Team Leader Immunisation lobby through LGA for appropriate funding for sustainability of local government delivery of immunisation services.
 Meet with LGA and SA Health to discuss funding and support from governments.
-3.7 Facilitate the Community Engagement Project which forms part of a broader Adelaide PHN Immunisation Hub initiative.
-The initiative aims to increase immunisation coverage and reduce vaccine preventable hospitalisations in the Adelaide metropolitan region.
+3.7 Continue to facilitate the Community Engagement Project which forms part of a broader Adelaide PHN Immunisation Hub initiative.
+The initiative aims to increase immunisation coverage and reduce vaccine preventable illness in the Adelaide metropolitan region.
 Increase community awareness and knowledge of the benefits of childhood immunisation, increasing coverage within the eastern and inner northern suburbs of metropolitan Adelaide.
-Conduct on-site education and awareness raising sessions at participating childcare centres.
-Provide education and training on immunisation information and immunisation services for health professionals.
+Conduct on-site education and awareness raising sessions at participating childcare centres, schools and hospitals.
+Provide education and training on immunisation information and immunisation services for Health professionals.
+Use advocacy of Adelaide PHN to encourage State and Federal Government to include EHA services for current / ongoing phases of COVID-19 vaccination.
 Comply with the Adelaide PHN project specific requirements, including submission of periodic reports as required.
-Meet with PHN periodically to monitor and review compliance against project schedule.
+Meet with PHN periodically to monitor and review compliance against project Schedule.
+Monitor the increased rates of immunisation via catchups (overseas, adolescents, school absentees).
+Meet with PHN to discuss support for EHA involvement in COVID-19 vaccinations.
+3.8 Provision of COVID-19 vaccination Meet with SA Health, LGA & Adelaide PHN to advocate for local government immunisation services to be included in COVID- 19 vaccination program.